 - Employment status and, if applicable, employers contact details

-To make an informed decision about whether someone is the right tenant you will also need to:
+To make an informed decision about whether someone is the right tenant you should also:

-- Ask if they will claim Housing Benefit or pay the rent themselves
+- Ask if they will claim Housing Benefit or paying the rent themselves;

 - Consider visiting them in their current home to see if they are taking care of it